githubtraining/ramp-up-on-git-and-github/README.md

 <h1 align="center">Course: Ramp up on Git and GitHub</h1>

-This repository powers the Learning Lab course [_Ramp up on Git and GitHub_](https://lab.github.com/githubtraining/ramp-up-on-git-and-github).
+This repository powers the Learning Path [_Ramp up on Git and GitHub_](https://lab.github.com/githubtraining/ramp-up-on-git-and-github).

 ## Contribute